1471juan/Minifocus/README.md

 - `exit` : Exits the application.

-> This application stores data locally with SQL3
+> This application stores data locally using SQL